A comprehensive survival guide to Oktoberfest 2017 in Munich. What to wear, when and where to go.

 - Augustinerbräu the most traditional one with the (arguably) best beer

-How long are beer tents open?
+How long are the Oktoberfest beer tents open?

 Beer serving hours are between 10 am and 10:30 pm.
 The only exception being the first Saturday (the Opening Saturday), where the beer will not be served before noon, meaning after the mayor of Munich drafted the first beer.
 After the last beer is served, bands will stop playing and people will slowly start to file out.
 The process usually ends around 23:00.
 By then all beer gardens and public celebrations will have to stop according to Bavarian law (called “Sperrstunde”).